$2.5M in Cocaine Found at Texas Immigration Checkpoint 80 Miles from Border

 Officials did not disclose any information about the driver or the vehicle used in the failed drug smuggling attempt.

-At the other end of the U.S.-Mexico border, El Centro Sector agents assigned to the Highway 86 interior immigration checkpoint arrested a woman for allegedly attempting to smuggle methamphetamine inside her brassier.
+At the other end of the U.S.-Mexico border, El Centro Sector agents assigned to the Highway 86 interior immigration checkpoint arrested a woman for allegedly attempting to smuggle methamphetamine inside her brassiere.
 The discovery followed a K-9 alert as the woman attempted to drive her Hyundai Elantra with three passengers through the checkpoint.

 During a secondary inspection, agents conducted a physical patdown of the driver and the three passengers.
 During the search, agents found a plastic-wrapped package in the drivers brassier.